 Full Day Introductory Lesson

-There are many ways to get an introduction.
-Most schools take advantage of a blend of technology and natural resources.
-Here in Oregon we have an abundance of beautiful natural resources to fly.
-The following video provides a good overview.
-If you are still not sure what hang gliding is all about, taking an Introductory Full Day lesson provides the most fun and best overview of the sport.
+Taking an Introductory Full Day lesson provides the most fun and best overview of the sport.
 It includes an abbreviated 90 minute groundschool on how a hang glider flies and provides practice in a simulator.
 You then learn the basics of assembly, launch and ground skimming on the flat ground.
 You are then assisted and supervised in 7-12 actual flights using tow technology or a natural training hill that begin in ground skims.
 Your feet leave the ground 3 to 5 feet and you can begin to practice straight and level flight and may get higher depending on the conditions.
 The process is incremental, methodical and fun.
 Be careful though, its hard to just have one lesson!
 You might as well pay for three day weekend camp lesson that has no flight limits.
-Check the Schedule for camp availability.
-Cost $130.00 per person Group Rate (4 or more) $100.00 per person
+Check the for camp availability.
+Cost $150.00 per person Group Rate (4 or more) $130.00 per person

 Extended Ground School